Face mask exempt badges

 Face covering rules and guidance (last updated Thursday 24 September 2020)

 As different rules and guidelines apply across England, Scotland, Wales and Northern Ireland we are asking everyone to read the relevant Government’s policy and guidance before using or requesting our resources.
 You will find links to their webpages below.

 All passengers and staff on public transport must wear a face covering in Northern Ireland.
-Follow the link to find the guidance for Northern Ireland, including their list of 'reasonable excuse' when an individual does not need to wear a face covering on public transport.
+From 10 August the use of face coverings when you are in a public area indoors, such as in a shop when social distancing is not possible, will be mandatory in Northern Ireland.
+Follow the link to find the guidance for Northern Ireland, including their list of 'reasonable excuse' when an individual does not need to wear a face covering.